Périgord Noir - La Roque-Gageac © French Moments

 Sarlat-la-Canéda, Périgord © French Moments

-For many French people, Sarlat is the place which jumps to mind when thinking about the Périgord region.
-Located off the usual main roads, Sarlat is renowned for a rich architectural heritage that has been remarkably well-preserved, as well as a famous gastronomic tradition (44% of the French think that Périgord is the region where one will eat the best food in France).
+Located off the usual main roads, Sarlat is renowned for its rich, remarkably well-preserved architectural heritage and famous gastronomic tradition (44% of the French think that Périgord is the region where one will eat the best food in France).

 Find out more about Sarlat-la-Canéda.